You Have to Wonder Why

 in the shadow of the adjacent church

-you winced then smiled
+i winced then smiled

 to have made it out alive

-vowed to yourself
+vowed to myself

 not to play the fool

-to send your kids someday
+to send my kids someday

 somewhere else to school

-and so you have to wonder why
+and so i have to wonder why

 that half a lifetime later

-you are still forking over
+i am still forking over

 the tithe and the tuition

-your rudderless conviction
+my rudderless conviction

 washed over by salty waves